joyouscami/Payments-Reconciliation/README.md

 ---

+This is a realistic prototype for small-to-medium businesses dealing with straightforward payment reconciliation.
+It handles the core problems well: inconsistent data formats, timing mismatches, and imperfect matches.
+However, enterprise systems handling high volumes would need additional features like real-time processing, multi-currency support, and deeper integration with accounting systems.

+---

 This architecture mirrors how reconciliation evidence flows in real financial institutions:
 **operations generate signals → risk evaluates exposure → audit inspects controls**.